-A Belgian, David van Hulle, who wanted to bring the thrilling sport of rock climbing to Cambodia, set up shop in the sleepy riverside town of Kampot.
+If the idea of rock climbing in Cambodia appeals to you, you’re in luck.
+A Belgian climber, David van Hulle, who wanted to bring the thrilling sport of rock climbing to Southeast Asia, set up shop in the sleepy riverside town of Kampot.
 Since 2013, he’s been showing the ropes (literally) to a group of Khmer guides, who take customers up the iconic karst mountains a few miles outside of town.

 Rock Climbing with Climbodia: The Discovery Tour

 A trip with Climbodia is a great way for beginners to get a taste of the rock climbing experience.
 Their four-hour Discovery Tour costs $40 and takes participants on various types of terrain using four different climbing techniques: scrambling/top roping, via ferrata, abseiling (rappelling), and caving.

 While the price tag might seem a bit high compared to some of the other activities available around Kampot, this is a unique experience that’s well worth the cost.
 Additionally, part of that money goes into buying the high-quality equipment that will keep you safe.